8 Sneaky Ways to Exercise

 Work Out While You Watch TV

 When you have fibro, it's tempting to flop on the couch.
 Try not to.
 “Sitting for more than 30 minutes at a time changes the blood chemistry,” says Hart.
 “The blood thickens, making it more difficult for the heart to pump.”
 It's also an unnatural position for the body that's hard on your back and shortens your hip flexors, which can add to pain.
-When watching TV, use commercials as your signal to move.
-Do some jumping jacks to get your blood moving or wall squats to strengthen your legs.
+Use commercials as your signal to move.
+Do jumping jacks to get your blood moving or wall squats to strengthen your legs.
 Shift your weight from one foot to the other to improve balance.
 Consider getting a treadmill or exercise bike to use while you catch the latest episode of "Mad Men."

 Walk the Dog